ucfopen/Materia-Docs/_developers/lti-integrations.md

 ## Score Passback

-When a student views a page with the LTI widget embedded in it, information about how to send scores back to the consumer are sent to Materia.
+When a student views a page with the LTI widget embedded in it, information about how to send scores back to the consumer is sent to Materia.
 Materia stores that info, and uses it to return score data once the student completes the widget.
 Materia uses the `lis_outcome_service_url` parameter to determine if it should send a score, and where to send it to.
 Materia will use the [replaceResult](http://www.imsglobal.org/LTI/v1p1/ltiIMGv1p1.html#_Toc319560473) message which can allow multiple widget attempts to overwrite the previous scores.

 ## LTI Configuration XML